CBEP-SoCB-Details/Access_Biomonitoring/Derived_Data/DATA_NOTES.md

 coded into the script, so results should be checked carefully for correct column headers and missing data columns.

-We have run the script through Spyder and Idle.
-When we double click on the python file in Windows, it briefly opens a command window, but does not generate any output.
-Running Python scripts directly from the desktop in Windows is often problematic.

 ## Casco Bay Watershed Station Lists
 We worked in ArcGIS to generate lists of biomonitoring stations  and invertebrate biomonitoring stations in the Casco Bay Watershed.

-These  file is called `CB_Biomonitoting_Stations.csv` and `CB_Invertebrate_Stations.csv`.
+These files are called `Biomonitoring_Stations_CB.csv` and `Invertebrate_Stations_CB.csv`.
 The process followed the obvious steps, of importing latitude and longitude data from `Biomonitoring_Stations_Parsed.csv` into ArcGIS as an event layer, exporting the data as a shapefile,  selecting points that overlap the Casco Bay Watershed, (Filtering to Stream Invertebrate sampling stations if necessary).
-The only complex step involvs adding local imperviousness to the data.
-That involved running a spatial merge with the Catchments Data Layer (see below)to extract estimates of impervious cover in local catchements, and exporting the data from ArcGIS.
+The only complex step involved adding local imperviousness to the data.
+That involved running a spatial merge with the Catchments Data Layer (see below) to extract estimates of impervious cover in local catchments, and exporting the data from ArcGIS.
 We removed unnecessary data colums, and changed the file extension to ".csv".